antonbobkov/byte_craft/hs/minecraft-viewer/README.md

 	(updated :: Int) = either throw fromIntegral updated'
 ```

 Here we see our first web3 call!
 Using the `doW3` and `callData` we'll get a value of type `m (Either Web3Error a)`.
 We don't do any error handling in this example so you'll see expressions like `either throw id updateTimes'` a lot.
-This gets us the data but if you remember from before it's of type `ListN 1024 (UIntN 256)`.
+This gets us the data but it's of type `ListN 1024 (UIntN 256)`.
 These come from the  [`Network.Ethereum.ABI.Prim`](http://hackage.haskell.org/package/web3-0.7.3.0/docs/Network-Ethereum-ABI-Prim.html) module which contain representations of all the EVM types.
 ```
 Network.Ethereum.ABI.Prim
 Network.Ethereum.ABI.Prim.Address